-MDR: Clinical evaluation without your own data?
-Almost impossible now!
+PMCF and MDR: Clinical evaluation without data? hardly possible!

 As a manufacturer you have to guarantee the safety and performance of your device throughout the entire product lifecycle.
-Both, safety and performance, are established through clinical evaluation and assessed continuously through constant PMS.
+Both, safety and performance, are established through clinical evaluation and assessed continuously through constant PMS and here, the Post Market Clinical Follow-up (PMCF) plays a very important role.

-What are the actual clinical functions of your device?
-And when is it maybe sufficient to prove the efficacy with non-clinical data?
-Together we will know more quickly.
+What are the actual clinical functions of the product you are developing?
+And where might it be enough to prove efficacy with non-clinical data?
+Together we will quickly become smarter.

 If clinical data is required, the following concepts might also be considered: